 The second year

 In the second year your focus will become more and more clear.
 We built on the knowledge you have gained in the first year and we will cover more advanced topics, such as crisis communication and brand strategy.
 In the second part of the year there are intensive courses on storytelling and online communications and you will take part in a strategy challenge.
 Throughout this year you will transition from a generalist into an expert in communications.

 The third year

-In the third year of study can best be described as a year of exploration and specialism.
-During one half of the year, students follow a minor.
-These 6 months allow students to augment their study program with subjects that are offered at other universities.
-Students can opt for a minor offered within Fontys as a whole, a minor offered by a university in the Netherlands, or a minor offered by one of our thirty-five partner universities abroad.
-We have established partnership agreements with universities from several countries.
-The other 6 months you choose several interesting modules to suit your specialism for instance Business, Creativity or Strategy.
+The third year of study can best be described as a year of exploration and specialism.
+Half of the year is spent working as an intern in a company in the Netherlands or abroad.
+Your internship is a way to find out where your ambition lies.
+Or specialise in the direction that you already know fits you most.
+During the second half of the year, students follow a minor.
+These 6 months allow students to augment their study programme with subjects that are offered at other universities.
+Students can opt for a minor offered at Fontys, a minor offered by a university in the Netherlands, or a minor offered by one of our partner universities abroad.
+We have established partnership agreements with universities all over the world.

 The fourth year